 There are two ovulation predictor test types, the midstream tests, and the test strips.
 To use the midstream test you will remove the protective cap and place the absorbent end of the test into a stream of urine.
 Hold the test in place for approximately five seconds.
 To use the test strips you will collect the urine in a sterile cup and place the test strip in the cup for five seconds.
 After the tests have been exposed lay them flat and wait approximately five minutes for the results to appear.
 It is imperative that you read all of the instructions that come with your test to make sure you do not miss any of the required steps.

-While science has made great strides in helping women and men to effectively conceive a baby naturally, not all at home ovulation predictor kits will accurately predict ovulation.
-It is also important to note that infertility problems may not be occurring because the egg is not being released, rather because the egg is not attaching to the uterus effectively.
-An ovulation predictor kit does not ensure pregnancy.
+The truth is that not all at home ovulation predictor kits will accurately predict ovulation.
+It is also important to note that infertility problems may not be occurring because the egg is not being released, but because the egg is not attaching to the uterus effectively.
+So it's possible you may ovulating regularly but still not getting pregnant.
+An ovulation predictor kit does not ensure pregnancy; it simply helps you pinpoint ovulation.

-Some women trying to conceive will use their body temperature readings to predict ovulation.
-Doing a temperature chart does not predict ovulation, it only confirms it after the fact.
-Taking body temperature at the same time every day will offer a baseline body temperature that is normal to the woman.
-When that temperature fluctuates up, the female can assume has ovulated and her fertility chances will be increased.
+Some women think using their basal body temperature readings but doing a temperature chart does not predict ovulation, it only confirms it after the fact.
+Taking body temperature at the same time every day will offer a baseline body temperature that is normal for you.
+When that temperature fluctuates up, you can assume you have ovulated.

 When trying to conceive, it is important to be in tune with the body.
 An at-home pregnancy ovulation kit can help you and your partner to time sexual intercourse for optimal chances of conception.
 When ovulation occurs, the chances of conception are increased due to the prime location of the egg for fertilization.